 - Remove the inside of the tomato.
 It should appear like a small bowl.

-- Lay, opening side down, on paper towels to get rid of an excess moisture
+- Lay, opening side down, on paper towels to remove excess moisture.

 - Eat on top of greens